Large-Language-Model Enabled Semantic Communication Systems: Numerical Results

-To evaluate the performance of LLM-SC in comparison with existing popular methods in semantic communication systems, we utilize BLEU and sentence similarity as our evaluation metrics.
-Unlike the modulation method previously discussed, the methods presented in \cite{xie2021deep} employ various modulation schemes.
-To ensure a fair comparison with the work in \cite{xie2021deep}, we use bits per transmitted symbol (bps) as the metric for coding efficiency, which quantifies the number of information bits conveyed by each modulation symbol.
-According to \cite{xie2021deep}, their coding efficiency is approximately $1.07$ bps.
-Hence, for LLM-SC to achieve comparable coding efficiency, we employ a 15 bits per token encoding strategy coupled with an 8-QAM modulation scheme, wherein each token is represented by five modulation symbols in a high-dimensional constellation.
-This approach ensures that the coding efficiency of LLM-SC aligns with that of the DeepSC method proposed in \cite{xie2021deep}, thereby maintaining equivalence in the number of transmitted characters for a given number of symbols.
+To evaluate the performance of LLM-SC in comparison with existing popular methods in semantic communication systems, we utilized BLEU and sentence similarity as our evaluation metrics.
+Unlike the modulation method previously discussed, the methods presented in \citep{xie2021deep} employ various modulation schemes.
+To ensure a fair comparison with the work in \citep{xie2021deep}, we used bits per transmitted symbol (bps) as the metric for coding efficiency, which quantifies the number of information bits conveyed by each modulation symbol.
+According to \citep{xie2021deep}, their coding efficiency is approximately $1.07$ bps.
+Hence, for LLM-SC to achieve comparable coding efficiency, we employed a 15 bits per token encoding strategy coupled with an 8-QAM modulation scheme, wherein each token is represented by five modulation symbols in a high-dimensional constellation.
+This approach ensures that the coding efficiency of LLM-SC aligns with that of the DeepSC method proposed in~\citep{xie2021deep}, thereby maintaining equivalence in the number of transmitted characters for a given number of~symbols.

-Fig. \ref{fig_result_bleu} illustrates the relationship between the BLEU score and the SNR for identical bps over AWGN and Rayleigh fading channels.
-The comparison includes traditional techniques such as Huffman coding with RS(30,42) in 8-QAM, 5-bit coding with RS(42,54) in 64-QAM, Huffman coding with Turbo coding in 64-QAM, 5-bit coding with Turbo coding in 128-QAM, Brotli coding with Turbo coding in 8-QAM, the DNN based JSCC trained over AWGN channels and Rayleigh fading channels , as reported in \cite{xie2021deep}, alongside the DeepSC approach, which employs trained modulation maps.
+Figure \ref{fig_result_bleu} illustrates the relationship between the BLEU score and the SNR for identical bps over AWGN and Rayleigh fading channels.
+The comparison includes traditional techniques such as Huffman coding with RS (30,42) in 8-QAM, 5-bit coding with RS (42,54) in 64-QAM, Huffman coding with Turbo coding in 64-QAM, 5-bit coding with Turbo coding in 128-QAM, Brotli coding with Turbo coding in 8-QAM, and the DNN-based JSCC trained over AWGN channels and Rayleigh fading channels, as reported in \citep{xie2021deep}, alongside the DeepSC approach, which employs trained modulation maps.